 Tips for the Making the Best Pico De Gallo

 - Since you’re relying on the natural flavors of all the ingredients, make sure you use the freshest ingredients for this salsa recipe.

 - While pico de gallo is chunkier than regular salsa, I love hand chopping everything very finely to ensure I get all the flavors on one chip.

 - If you’re serving at a party, make this a few hours in advance.
 That way, all the natural juices from the tomatoes, onion, lime, and pepper will marinate together providing a more robust flavor.
 Stir the ingredient a few times before serving.

 - Don’t forget the salt.
 For this recipe, I used 1/2 teaspoon of salt.
 I debated adding more salt but thought otherwise as tortilla chips are usually pretty salty and make up the difference.
 So keep that in mind if you’re a salt lover like me.

-Amazing Mexican Recipes to Pair with Pico De Gallo
+Amazing Mexican Recipes to Serve With It

 - Carne Asada

 - Carne Asada Tacos